andriimobdev25/healthcare-app/README.md

 ## Contact

-For any questions or suggestions, please contact [supunnimantha199@gmail.com](mailto:supunnimantha199@gmail.com).
+For any questions or suggestions, please contact [Nimantha Supun](mailto:yourname@example.com).